-The object of the website for most company’s goes beyond just providing information.
+The object of the website for most companies goes beyond just providing information.
 Businesses are designed to make a profit and the ultimate objective of a business website is to generate a return for their owner.

 It isn’t about keeping content to a minimum, but rather maximum that content for the best user experience possible.
 Every single element on your website including the graphics, copy, spacing, colour and everything else needs to be carefully considered in relation to other elements.

-The layout of your website should follow a basic flow so that users will understand how to use your website without requiring users to have put in too much though to understand it.
+The layout of your website should follow a basic flow so that users will understand how to use your website without requiring users to have put in too much thought to understand it.
 A poor layout could change how users feel about your website and your business as a whole.

 The elements on your website should come together to display an image of professionalism for your potential customers.
 Your website is a representation of your business and what it stands for so you definitely want to make a good impression in the professional sense.